 - No, camels do not store water in their humps, but rather, they store fats in their humps.

-- It was a wrong belief in old times that camels store water in their humps.
+- It was a misconception among the people during old times that camels store water in their humps.

 How Many Humps Does A Camel Have